 Many owners of online storefronts are resellers.
-Instead of producing their own merchandise, they instead find and source products from other suppliers to sell from their store.
+Instead of producing their own merchandise, they instead find and source products from other suppliers to sell from their store (or even from platforms like eBay).
 Though it has its drawbacks, this ecommerce business model offers several advantages.

 While being a reseller is a common ecommerce strategy, it's not without its problems.
 It's tougher for merchants to engage in quality control efforts.
 Of course they can return merchandise to their suppliers if it's unfit for sale, but that can delay incoming orders or limit available stock.
 Reselling items also means that other ecommerce stores will likely have some or all of the same products available.
 This means that other aspects of operation, such as marketing and price, take on a larger role.
 Finally. store owners have to regularly seek out and negotiate deals with suppliers to get the best possible price.